 For study days and Clinical Placement blocks, see the clinical ladder in the UTS: Handbook.

 Location of placements

 Placements are available in over 100 health care facilities across Sydney.
 Students are matched with a healthcare organisation relevant to their subject of study.
 Where possible, placements are arranged that are close to a student’s home.

 Arranging a placement

 The faculty allocates placements to undergraduate students through a system called MyPlacement.
-Students have the ability to preference health facilities that they wish to undertake a clinical placement in.
 The UTS Clinical Placement Unit (CPU) will then allocate students to available placements that match the learning objectives for the subject they are enrolled inStaff in the CPU will do their best to answer questions about placements.